Lost-Outpost/Telsera/GAMEPLAY.md

 ### New Quests

+- [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802) - Not just a display mod, not just a quest mod, not just a new guild mod, but a complete foundational flagship mod to build an entire load order around.
+This DLC expansion sized mod adds hundreds of new items, dozens of new quests and hundreds of extra hours of play.

+  > :video_game: To begin, head to the new museum near the Blue Palace in Solitude.
+If you wish to skip the intro quest, when starting a new game, select "I arrived on board a ship." from the ASLAL menu.
+Pick Solitude, then select "Yes" when asked if you are a relic hunter once you're loaded in.

 - [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) - Travel to a new DLC-sized island and investigate a powerful dragon for the East Empire Company.

-  > :video_game: To begin, Wyrmstooth automatically starts once the player reaches level 10 and has finished Way of the Voice in the main questline
+  > :video_game: To begin, Wyrmstooth automatically starts once the player reaches level 10 and has finished Way of the Voice in the main questline.

 - [Beyond Skyrim - Bruma](https://www.nexusmods.com/skyrimspecialedition/mods/10917) - Beyond Skyrim - Bruma introduces a completely new DLC-sized area south of Skyrim with many new quests and encounters to be had.

-  > :video_game: To begin, head to Pale Pass southeast of Falkreath
+  > :video_game: To begin, head to Pale Pass southeast of Falkreath.

 - [Saints and Seducers - Extended Cut](https://www.nexusmods.com/skyrimspecialedition/mods/72772) - Return to the Shivering Isles in a fully-voiced overhaul of Skyrim's Saints and Seducers Creation.

   > :video_game: To begin, you must be at least level 20 and have completed the vanilla Daedric quest The Mind of Madness.
 Sleeping for 6 in-game hours or reentering Solitude will begin a series of events setting you on the path.

+- [Project AHO](https://www.nexusmods.com/skyrimspecialedition/mods/15996) - Project AHO is a large quest modification, comparable in size to a medium-sized DLC.
+Designed in the best traditions of Bethesda Game Studios, this mod adds to Skyrim a hidden settlement of Great House Telvanni.
+Determine its fate for yourself!

+  > :video_game: To begin, you must be level 25.
+Talk to Iddra the innkeeper in Kynesgrove, and she will have a note for you to investigate a suspicious orc at Mixwater Mill.

 - [VIGILANT](https://www.nexusmods.com/skyrimspecialedition/mods/11849) - Vigilant of Stendarr Quest.